jooyung/joyWorks/MD/2009-Illustrated WPF.md

 ## Summary
 # 7. Dependency Properties
 ## Properties and a New Paradigm
+[W] Although this is the general paradigm, the get and set accessors aren't constrained to setting and returning the backing field; `there doesn't even have to` be a backing field.
 ## Looking at an Example
+[W] `The short explanation` is that because the property is set at the GroupBox level, everything inside the GroupBox with a FontWeight property inherits the Bold value, except the element that explicitly sets its own value locally.
 ## Determining the Value of a Property
 ## The Infrastructure of a Dependency Property
 ## Creating a Custom Dependency Property